halfdb/herro-world/internal/pkg/dao/README.md

 * Usually involves complex sql queries
 * Should include `withDeleted<TableName>` params to decide whether deleted rows in the `<TableName>` would be considered
 * Should not assume the existence of the required value
-* Must return `sql.ErrNoRows` as the error if the row is not found
+* Must return nil if the row is not found
 * The type of return value depends on the lookup

 ## Writing verbs